-Clover Creek - Degraded areas along this stream include the commercially developed areas adjacent to I-5 and areas of high-density residential development along the lower half of the reach.
-Reestablishment of native riparian buffers should be the highest priority for restoration in this reach.
+Clover Creek - Degraded areas along this stream start at the boundary with JBLM and include the commercially developed areas adjacent to I-5 and areas of high-density residential development along the lower half of the reach.
+Re-establishment of native riparian buffers along with installation of LWD where feasible should be the highest priority for restoration in this stream in this reach.
+Reconnecting the stream with remnant wetlands, including removal of concrete flow control structures, is highly recommended.